Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 TRANSPORTATION: Lauterbrunnen, Ey → Stechelberg, Schilthornbahn via bus 141 towards Stechelberg, Hotel → Gimmelwald via Schilthornbahn (25 min, 5 stops then nonstop, free w/ Swiss Travel Pass or 15.60 CHF)

-Now, I know what you’re thinking: is Gimmelwald (and the Mountain Hostel) really only accessible by cable car?
-The short answer is yes—and that’s the beauty of it—but if you purchased a Swiss Travel Pass of any kind all your cable car rides are included anyways!
-If not, you may want to plan your trips up and down the mountain face in advance so you’re not just spending money on cable car trips willy-nilly.
+I know what you’re thinking: is Gimmelwald really only accessible by cable car?
+The short answer is yes—and that’s the beauty of it—but with a Swiss Travel Pass all cable car rides are included anyways!
+Without a pass, plan trips up and down the mountain in advance to avoid spending money on cable car trips willy-nilly.

-But before we get to the cable car system, first take the yellow bus 141 towards the Stechelberg, Schilthornbahn stop.
-Once you get off the train at Lauterbrunnen station, cross the tracks and walk 100-300 ft to your right, where you will find the Lauterbrunnen, Bahnhof stop.
-The bus ride is 12 minutes long, and you’ll disembark right next to the cable car station.
-If you don’t have a Swiss Travel Pass, you can purchase your ticket in the SBB Mobile, from a ticketing machine, the ticket office in Lauterbrunnen, or directly from the bus driver.
+First, take yellow bus 141 towards Stechelberg, Schilthornbahn.
+After disembarking from the train at Lauterbrunnen station, cross the tracks and walk 100-300 ft to the Lauterbrunnen, Bahnhof stop on the right.
+The ride is 12 minutes long to the cable car station.
+In lieu of a Swiss Travel Pass, purchase tickets in the SBB Mobile, from a ticketing machine, from the ticket office in Lauterbrunnen, or directly from the bus driver.

 Pro Tip:

-Avoid the 8:01 PM train out of Interlaken because you will get to Lauterbrunnen when the Lauterbrunnen-Stechelberg bus is not running.
-There is a bus at 7:35 PM and 9:35 PM, but nothing in between.
+Avoid the 8:01 PM train out of Interlaken because you’ll reach Lauterbrunnen when the Lauterbrunnen-Stechelberg bus is not running.
+There’s a bus at 7:35 PM and 9:35 PM, but nothing in between.

-These cable cars can fit roughly 30 people—plus some kids and luggage—so if you’re visiting during peak season you might have to wait for a few cars to pass before it’s your turn to ride.
+The cable cars fit roughly 30 people—plus some kids and luggage—so if visiting during peak season you may have to wait for a few cars to pass before it’s your turn to ride.

-If you’re continuing on to the Mountain Hostel, exit the cable car in Gimmelwald and you will see the Mountain Hostel sign up to the left.
-Walk up the little dirt path directly outside the station to get your lodging.
+If continuing on to the Mountain Hostel, exit the cable car in Gimmelwald and find the hostel sign up to the left.
+Walk up the dirt path directly outside the station to get this lodging.

-Now, you’re probably wondering: is all this initial transit really worth it?
-And once again — the answer is yes, I promise it is.
-Taking a train to a bus to a cable car isn’t ideal for efficiency’s sake, but it’s the price you have to pay for the unparalleled natural beauty you’ll see on the rest of your trip.
-And hey, it’s all about the journey, not just the destination —right?
-Odds are low that you’ll also be commuting all the way from Ibiza, so if we did it hungover and sleep deprived you can too!
+You’re probably wondering: is all this initial transit really worth it?
+Once again, the answer is yes, I promise it is.
+Taking a train to a bus to a cable car isn’t ideal for efficiency’s sake, but it’s the price you have to pay for the unparalleled natural beauty you’ll see on the rest of this trip.
+And hey, it’s about the journey, not just the destination—right?
+Odds are low that you’ll also be commuting from Ibiza, so if I did it hungover and sleep deprived you can too!

 What to Do in Lauterbrunnen?